markandgo/simple-transform/readme.md

 ## Conversions

 The following functions can be used to transform between polar and cartesian coordinates.
+Angles are in radians.

 Convert from cartesian to polar coordinate: